ABevier/game/README.md

     - different angles
     - control points

--  DONE: fix inRange check to not use triangles
-- Stop using tweens for auto attack - and make them follow the target?
 - Make unit test for my math
-- Fix the angle between function to actually work

 - Skill shots
 - Spells
 - Melee?

+- DONE: fix inRange check to not use triangles
+- DONE: Stop using tweens for auto attack - and make them follow the target?
+- DONE: Fix the angle between function to actually work